 How to use Mr Khan’s videos in teaching math

 - Show the video.
-It’s a video students will love it.
 It’s a short one so it will be over before your class will realise it’s math.

 - Ask the class if they can solve the same problem without using Mr Khan’s solution.
 The problem is elementary school level so students can solve it using arithmetic.
 Since a gallon of gas costs 2.25 so all they need to do is to find how many 2.25 in 18.
 They can continue to add 2.25 until they get to 18; continue taking away 2.25 from 18; or just divide 18 by 2.25.